 OPI’s Nail Lacquer is a great way to add a semi-adhesive element to your nails without committing to a full-blown nail glue.
 It is very similar to normal nail polish, but lacquer dries down harder.
 This allows you to quickly cover any cracks in your nails and move on with your day without hassle.
 Nail lacquer also comes in a variety of colors, so you can choose from a clear nail or a variety of nude and pink colors.
 You can also use it as a base coat before adding your normal nail polish on top of it.

 One especially great aspect of this product is that you can remove it easily with nail polish remover.
 This nail glue alternative comes in a 0.5-ounce bottle, which will last you a long time before the product starts to expire.
-It has well over 1,000 positive reviews and a rating 4.0 stars out of 5.0 stars.
 The only downside to this product is that it is not near as heavy duty as a regular nail glue.

 If you want a product that is going to keep your fake fingernails secure, 5 Second brush on nail glue is a great choice for you.
 It dries quickly, so you do not have to worry about waiting too long for it to dry.
 If you are in a hurry, you do not have to worry about messing up your nails when you get to work or run errands.
 The company offers their glue in both clear and subtle pink shade, so you can choose whichever one suits you and your nails best.

 The 5 Second nail glue comes in a 0.2-ounce bottle.
-It has many positive reviews on Amazon and across other websites, so you know you are getting a high quality nail glue.
-It has a rating of 4.0 stars out of 5.0.
 This product will definitely keep your nails intact between visits to the nail salon.

 Big Bondini is one of the best nail glue brands on the market, and all you have to do is try it to find out for yourself.
 You can use it both for acrylic nails or nail repair depending on your needs.
 You can find two different kinds of this brush on nail glue, which are regular and hypoallergenic.
 The hypoallergenic version is great for those with sensitive skin.
 Nail glue can be hard on the nail and nail bed anyway, and those with sensitive skin may experience worse reactions.